-Q Ratio is used to determine the valuation of the company or the market at large in order to know whether it is overvalued or undervalued and is calculated as the ratio of the market value of physical assets of the company and the net worth of the company.
-This ratio was developed by James Tobin, an expert and Nobel Laureate in economics is used in amalgamations, mergers, and other valuation models to determine the actual worth of the company
+Q Ratio is used to determine the valuation of the company or the market at large to know whether it is overvalued or undervalued and is calculated as the ratio of the market value of the company’s physical assets and the net worth of the company.
+This ratio was developed by James Tobin, an expert and Nobel Laureate in economics, and is used in amalgamations, mergers, and other valuation models to determine the company’s actual worth.

-- If the Q ratio is greater than one, it indicates that the company is earning well and have good returns.
+- If the Q ratio is greater than one, it indicates that the company is earning well and has good returns.
 It is an indication that if the company goes into liquidationLiquidationLiquidation is the process of winding up a business or a segment of the business by selling off its assets.
-The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., then also the funds of the investors are safe, and the company’s assets are capable enough to repay all the debts.
+The amount realized by this is used to pay off the creditors and all other liabilities of the business in a specific order., then the investors’ funds are safe, and the company’s assets are capable enough to repay all the debts.

 - If the ratio is lower than 1, it indicates that the company’s worth is undervalued.
-A ratio equals to 1 indicates that the company or market is fairly valued.
+A ratio equal to 1 indicates that the company or market is fairly valued.

 The formula of Q Ratio

 Q Ratio = Market Value of Assets / Replacement Cost of Capital